-- Invest in a good-quality robot vacuum that is designed for homes with animals.
+- Invest in a good-quality robot vacuum designed for homes with animals.
 Keeping a vacuum running regularly will pick up stray hairs and keep them from building up.

 - Keep up with daily brushing and regular grooming appointments to keep your dog’s coat healthy.
-A healthy coat sheds much less than an unhealthy coat.
+A healthy skin sheds much less than an unhealthy coat.

 - Check with your vet if your dog seems to be shedding more than it should.
-A skin condition, nutritional deficiency, or other illness could be causing fur loss and needs treating ASAP to prevent long-lasting effects on your dog’s health.
+A skin condition, nutritional deficiency, or other illness could be causing fur loss and needs to be treated ASAP to prevent long-lasting effects on your dog’s health.

-- Do not bathe your dog too often, and always use dog shampoo when you do.
+- Do not bathe your dog too often; always use dog shampoo.
 Overbathing dogs can stress the skin and coat, and using human shampoo throws off the pH of your dog’s skin.
 Both of these things can eventually result in fur loss!

 Are Havanese Hypoallergenic?

-No. Despite being marketed as being hypoallergenic by some breeders, Havanese are not hypoallergenic.
+No. Despite being marketed as hypoallergenic by some breeders, Havanese are not hypoallergenic.

-The body’s immune system works by identifying organisms that pose a threat to the body, for example, bacteria.
-When the immune system identifies these harmful organisms, it launches an attack against them in an attempt to protect itself.
+The body’s immune system works by identifying organisms that threaten the body, for example, bacteria.
+When the immune system identifies these harmful organisms, it launches an attack against them to protect itself.

-Since the proteins that trigger dog allergies are in urine, dander, and saliva, it is impossible for a dog to be hypoallergenic – even if they do not shed a lot!
-Interestingly, studies show that a dog’s saliva has more allergy-triggering proteins than dander!
+Since the proteins that trigger dog allergies are in urine, dander, and saliva, dogs can’t be hypoallergenic – even if they do not shed a lot!
+Studies show that a dog’s saliva has more allergy-triggering proteins than dander!

-There is an advantage to having a dog that is a low shedder when you suffer from allergies, though, the less fur your dog sheds, the fewer allergy-triggering substances fall around your home.
-So, while the Havanese is not hypoallergenic, it is a much better choice for someone who suffers from allergies than, say, a husky which sheds heavily year-round.
+There is an advantage to having a low-shedder dog when you suffer from allergies, though the less fur your dog sheds, the fewer allergy-triggering substances fall around your home.
+So, while the Havanese is not hypoallergenic, it is a much better choice for someone who suffers from allergies than, say, a husky that sheds heavily year-round.